(How one word can ruin a classic phrase, any phrase, but I’ll come back to that)

 And today I’m starting a new piece of work, in the tricky, controversial and sometimes deeply annoying niche of Gamification in Education.
 Over the next few months I’m synthesizing existing and emerging research, and actual examples, with some critical leeway.
 The format of the completed and public work is not strictly cast in stone but is currently slated as ten lumps of text as headlined in this snapshot from the contract:

 I’m glad I’m doing this work.
 It snugly complements a larger framework of Games in Education research, with a defined timescale, that I’m knee-deep in.
 And there’s a long-term itch, this gamification in education issue I’ve been wanting to scratch, now that there’s a substantial amount of contemporary research to read.
-Some of which so far has inspired, some has left me with an empty nihilistic feeling, and some has made me despair for either the future of humanity, or education, or the notion that the end-point of research is no longer to add to the sum of human knowledge.
+Some of which so far has inspired, some has left me with an empty nihilistic feeling, and a fraction has made me quietly despair for either the future of humanity, or education, or the notion that the end-point of research is no longer to add to the sum of human knowledge.

 But of the better research in gamification and the related-but-not-the-same field of games in education, Nic Whitton‘s excellent “Digital Games and Learning: Research and Theory” book concludes, in part, with: